To listen to the blog post “What Makes a Good Marriage? 5 Rules To A Happy Marriage” over reading it just click the play button below.

 For some people, it can get routine after 5 years.
 But that is only if you make it routine.
 My grandfather could have said, I don’t want to dance I am on a cane.
 But no, he thought about his wife and what would make her happy and decided to do something to make her happy.
 And that is something that each person has to choose over making excuses.

-Tips For Long Lasting Marriage – #4 Work through the Tough Times
+5. Rules To A Happy Marriage & Tips Long Lasting Marriage – Work Through The Tough Times

 My grandfather did about 26 years in the military.
 There were times where he was deployed in Vietnam, overseas, and my grandmother had to hold down the fort.
 My grandparents also lost a child (a boy) to SIDS.
 That was the only boy child they had, as they had three girls after.
 There were times that they argued and things were hard.
 But they worked through it.